-Under the Consumption Escalation Rates heading, a user can modify the annual escalation rates, which are the rate of change for electricity prices over time.
+Under the Utility Escalation Rates heading, a user can modify the annual escalation rates, which are the rate of change for electricity prices over time.
 The default values are based on Energy Information Administration (EIA) projections for each Census Region and published in the Annual Supplement to NIST Handbook 135 [8].
 These values are non-constant and are applied to both the prices for consumption from the electric utility and excess production for which the homeowner is paid.
-The user can modify the escalation rates under Consumption Escalation Rates by selecting the "Yes" option for "Do you want to view/edit annual escalation rates?"
+The user can modify the escalation rates for consumption - Electricity Price Escalation Rates (Consumption) - by selecting the "Yes" option for "Do you want to view/edit annual escalation rates?"
 Currently, the user must change all values manually.
-The escalation rates for excess electricity production different than the escalation rates for consumption by selecting "Different" option under Production Rates.
+The escalation rates for electricity production can be different than the escalation rates for consumption by selecting "Different" option under Electricity Price Escalation Rates (Production).

-2.5 Solar PV System
+2.5.
+Solar PV System

 The "Solar PV System" page shown in Figure 2-5 requires the user to input a system description, solar panel rated efficiency, inverter type, system size, and estimated annual production.
-Additionally, the user can view and modify the panel lifetime, inverter lifetime, and system production degradation rate.
+The system description is how the system will be described on the results page and in the results report.
+Each of the other inputs should be available from the solar installation proposal or solar system specification documents provided by the solar installer.
+Additionally, the user can view and modify the panel lifetime, inverter lifetime, and system production degradation rate in the System Lifetime and Degradation (advanced) inputs.
 These values are used to calculate the electricity production and associated electricity cost savings, and potential replacement costs and residual value related to the system.
 Each of these parameters is defined in Table 2-3.
-Default values are provided for users if they are uncertain what value to input.
+Default values are provided for the advanced options if the user is uncertain what value to input.
+A figure is provided to show the degradation of the solar panels over the assumed lifetime.